ptrobertson/hello-world/README.md

 My first Git Hub Repository

-In a Cisco training lab
+In a Cisco training lab in Cincy